pdxrust/rust-wasm-workshop/README.md

 }
 ```

+The `macro_rules!` definition needs to appear before all uses of the `log!`
+macro it defines, so you should place it towards the top of the file.

-And you can use it like this:
+You can use it like this:

 ```rust
 log!("the value of `x` is {}", x);